 As I got closer to the end of my community college path, I discovered a way to get into a 4 year school without having taken the SAT’s.
 I learned that Virginia Commonwealth University would accept transfer students from my school and that they also had one of the highest rated sculpture and art departments in the country.

-I jumped in head first at VCU and embraced my creativity like never before, I fabricated things, welded things, wired things, made videos, installations and investigated all kinds of crazy things.
-It was here that my mind was trained on how to problem solve and over come anything.
-While in between semesters at VCU, I landed a gig with the Enchanted Castle Studios (the studio that actually build and designed the haunted house that I had worked for).
+I jumped in head-first at VCU and embraced my creativity like never before, I fabricated things, welded things, wired things, made videos, installations and investigated all kinds of crazy things.
+It was here that my mind was trained on how to problem solve and overcome anything.
+While in between semesters at VCU, I landed a gig with the Enchanted Castle Studios (the studio that actually built and designed the haunted house that I had worked for).
 At the castle I learned that artists were essentially wizards, we all had the power to manifest anything we wanted to out of our imaginations!
-We made all kinds of giant fiberglass sculptures for theme parks, attractions and events, from life size dinosaurs, to virtual Titanic sinking experiences.
+We made all kinds of giant fiberglass sculptures for theme parks, attractions and events, from life-sized dinosaurs, to virtual Titanic sinking experiences.
 I also learned how awful all those fabrication chemicals can be to the human body, and began to explore video as an art form.

 During my final years at VCU, I danced with the moving pictures and explored the world of video art, where I built gallery installations and created experimental video projections for theatrical plays and performing artists.
 I eventually got quite proficient with all the video production equipment.

 I graduated from VCU in December of 1999.